Open-CAS/open-cas-ansible/README.md

 Collection of Ansible playbooks for setting up Open CAS accelerated devices.

 ## Configuration and usage
-Default playbook configuration tries to configure Open CAS on `opencas-nodes` host group from inventory.
+Default playbook configuration tries to configure Open CAS on `opencas_nodes` host group from inventory.

 ### Configuring devices
-Example configuration is shown in `group_vars/opencas-nodes.yml.sample`.
+Example configuration is shown in `group_vars/opencas_nodes.yml.sample`.
-For default, out-of-the-box configuration you can only change the name to opencas-nodes.yml, configure appropriate host groups and adjust the device names.
+For default, out-of-the-box configuration you can only change the name to opencas_nodes.yml, configure appropriate host groups and adjust the device names.

 ### Configuring IO-classes